Saturday, August 27, 2016

 Florence, Galleria degli Uffizi

 She also persisted in prayers for the conversion of her children, especially for her brilliant son, Augustine.
 Infant baptism was still infrequently used at this time, so Augustine had not been baptized as a child.
-Her husband had opposed the suggestion as her grew older, save for one period in which he was quite ill.
+Her husband had opposed the suggestion as the boy grew older, save for one period in which he was quite ill.
 But as he managed to recover before the baptism could take place, her husband renewed his opposition to it.

 Workshop of Francesco Botticini, Saint Monica Praying for Her Son's Conversion